Cannabis Hardware and 420

 As much as certain folk singers and rock stars might have been closely associated with cannabis use in the 1960s and 1970s, this theory is not only completely coincidental, but is also another false origin of 420.

-++ 420 is the number of active chemicals in the marijuana plant
+420 is the number of active chemicals in the cannabis plant

 Also false, as the number is closer to approximately 315 chemicals.